 We have a fulltime attendance support team led by Sharon Cloughley and it is her role to monitor student attendance, support families and implement our systems that challenge poor attendance.

 Mrs. Sharon Cloughley

 Useful information on attendance

-Within the letter, the school may request a meeting to advise parents of legal responsibilities, and examine any issues that may be causing poor attendance and draw up an action plan to improve the situation.
-If parents do not attend this meeting, the Attendance Leader will offer a home visit to discuss any concerns.
+If our school identifies your child as having low attendance, a letter expressing our concern will be sent to you.
+The attendance service within the Learning Community Trust will also notified.
+Within the letter, we may request a meeting to advise you of your legal responsibilities as a parent/carer and to examine any issues that may be causing poor attendance.
+From this, an action plan will be initiated in order to improve attendance.
+If parents/carers do not attend this meeting, the Attendance Lead will offer a home visit to discuss any concerns.

-If there is no improvement in the child’s attendance, a legal meeting will be held.
+If there is no improvement in your child’s attendance, a legal meeting will be held.
 Following this, if there is still no improvement, legal proceedings may follow.

 Holidays in term time

 All schools within Telford and Wrekin agreed to not allow holidays within term time.
-This agreement is supported by the Hadley Learning Community fully.
+This agreement is fully supported by Hadley Learning Community.
 It is at the Headteachers discretion to allow a holiday under extreme circumstances.
 The areas considered are:

 - Children who’s direct family is in the armed forces